SB 2982: CSC; CAMPAIGN FINANCE; FOREIGN ENTITIES; FOREIGN-INFLUENCED BUSINESS ENTITIES; EXEMPTION; CARGO CARRIERS

 Enacted

-Prohibits foreign entities and foreign-influenced business entities from making contributions, expenditures, electioneering communications, or donations for election purposes.
-Requires every business entity that contributes or expends funds in a state election to certify that the entity was not a foreign corporation or foreign-influenced business entity when the contribution or expenditure was made.
+Prohibits foreign nationals, foreign corporations, and foreign-influenced business entities from making contributions, expenditures, electioneering communications, or donations for election purposes.
+Requires every for-profit business entity that contributes or expends funds in a state election to certify that the entity was not a foreign corporation or foreign-influenced business entity when the contribution or expenditure was made.
 Specifies that if the conditions that determine whether a business entity qualifies as a foreign‑influenced business entity are held unconstitutional by a final judgment, including all appeals, the Campaign Spending Commission is required to establish revised conditions that are constitutional.
-Requires noncandidate committees making only independent expenditures to obtain a statement of certification from each top contributor required to be listed in an advertisement avowing that no funds were derived from foreign entities or foreign-influenced business entities.
+Requires noncandidate committees making only independent expenditures to obtain a statement of certification from each top contributor required to be listed in an advertisement avowing that no funds were derived from foreign nationals, foreign corporations, or foreign-influenced business entities.
 Exempts entities engaged in transporting cargo and subject to section 27 of the Merchant Marine Act of 1920.
-Effective 1/1/2028.
-(SD2)
+Effective 7/1/3000.
+(HD1)

 Discussed in Hearing